infracloudio/sre-stack/README.md

 # SRE Stack
-This is the repo to store code for all the infra and test automations.
+This is the project to deploy infra and test automations.

+## Infrastructure Pre-Req

+- AWS Account
+- AWS VPC with 2 Private and 2 Public
+- helm CLI
+- git CLI
+- kubectl CLI
+- make (GNU make 4.3 or +)

+## Setup and Install

+`make setup`